engineerbaz/AWS-Cloud-Knowledge/all_Data.md

 ## SWS
 - Simple Workflow service
+- Helps developers build, run, and scale background jobs that have parallel or sequential steps

+---

 # COST Managemnet

 ## Cost Explorer
 - Tool that Enables you to view and analyze your cost and usage

 ## Budget
 - enbles you to plan service usage/Cost and instance reservation
 - how close your budget.

 ## Marketplace Subscription
 - Its like Google playstore for android